itsrheine/DG_Test/README.md

 ## How It Works
 - Project data is stored in Supabase (cloud database)
-- Section data is currently stored in localStorage (temporary)
+- Section data is stored in Supabase per project and section
 - Each section is saved independently per project
 - Report preview dynamically builds from saved section data
 - Projects can be:
     - Active
     - Archived
     - Deleted

----

-### Project Management
-- Unique project ID generation (short format for UI)
-- Auto-save project data
-- Status tracking (Draft / Completed / Archived)
-- Real-time updates between dashboard and project detail view

 ---